Posts

 Image

 The dynamics of a separated fluid flowing past an object is still a challenging problem in engineering, even in low-speed aerodynamics, where turbulence can be present, making its understanding and solution more difficult.
-For this reason, some numerical methods have been developed, most of them based on the Eulerian description of the Navier-Stokes equations, by measuring the fluid-flow variables at fixed points defined by a continuous spatial mesh, which in most cases includes several assumptions and empirically based models, in order to approximate (and artificially close ) the governing equations.
+For this reason, some numerical methods have been developed, most of them based on the Eulerian description of the Navier-Stokes equations, by measuring the fluid-flow variables at fixed points defined by a continuous spatial mesh, which in most cases includes several assumptions and empirically based models, to approximate (and artificially close ) the governing equations.
 In the first place, such methods are relatively computationally expensive, since they calculate the variables in the entire surrounding space, even far away from the object, where their measurement is of little value.
 Fig. 1 Mesh-based CFD simulation of a parabolic parachute canopy by κ-ω SST turbulence model (Pimentel, 2016).
-For several decades, the Boundary Element Method (BEM; e.g., p
+For several decades, the Boundary Element Method (BEM; e.g., panel meth

 10+2 common misconceptions about aerodynamics